 Accommodation & Flights

 My very lovely boyfriend was in charge of the flights and accommodation as the trip was all his to own!
 When I was surprised with the trip over Christmas, (hidden in a packet of quavers nonetheless – long story), he had provisionally booked somewhere for 1 night, because he was unsure whether i’d be able to skive off of uni on the Friday.
 I was able to skive off in the end, but the original booking couldn’t accommodate Friday-Sunday, so we found another one instead.
 We decided to stay in an apartment via Air Bnb, as opposed to a hotel, as it was simple enough and I had some credit from referrals.
 We came across Michela’s ‘Cube’ flat, complete with a 60litre ‘hot tub’ for just £48 a night.
 It was an absolute steal as it had a bathroom to die for, a pretty simple but ample bedroom/kitchen/living room and it was a great place for us to recharge our batteries in between touristing about.
 The location was spot on as it was in the middle of quite a few main metro stations, just 5-10 minutes from the main Milan train station and a stones throw away from some supermarkets, bars and cafes.
+The trip was also the perfect excuse to test out my hand luggage skills as we saved on flight prices by choosing to fly just hand luggage.

 Travel in Milan was SUPER simple.
 We bought some Milano Cards online before we went, and downloaded the app as it displayed a handy timer countdown that showed how long we had remaining on our 72hour travel cards.
 It also had sections that covered the various discounts available throughout the city with the card.
 The cards themselves are not available on the app and you do need to pick up the physical cards for your stay.
 Just a little tip, the desk where you collection the tickets from is from the 4th floor of the galleria by the shopping centre.
 We found it super hard to find as the alleyway/entrance looked like the entrance to a fancy hotel/bar/restaurant – we literally walked right past it at least 4 times!!
 We bought the 72hour card for 19euros each (about £16) and this covered all of our public transport across the 3 days that we were there for.
 We used it on the metro for all 3 days and for the bus back to Milane Linate airport on the Sunday and found the public transport super easy to use.
 We did also do a lot of walking, hitting about 20k steps each day, which only meant more room for pizza, pasta and wine….